Station group (railway): Terminology and appearance on tickets

 Additionally, the London group is treated as a special case.
 It was created in April 1970 by BR's Southern Region as a grouping of their nine terminal stations named LONDON S.R., before being expanded in May 1983 to include all BR terminals under the name LONDON BR, and then LONDON BRIT RAIL from January 1989 until 1997.
 Rather than receiving the standard new name of LONDON STATIONS it was referred to simply as LONDON before becoming LONDON TERMINALS in April 1998, even though four of the eighteen stations included in the group are not technically termini.

 Existing groups

 As of January 2017, 38 station groups (including the London group) are known to exist.
 The table shows the NLC allocated to each group, the pre- and post-privatisation renderings of the group name, and the stations included within it.

 Defunct groups

 The following table contains groups which have been used at some time between 1985 and the present, but which are not currently in use.

-The London group

 The status of individual stations within groups

 The station group concept only applied to point-to-point travel tickets and tickets directly related to these, such as Season Tickets and Excess Tickets.
 Other types of ticket issued at a station within a group would show the name of the station itself - selected examples are: